 Developing cultural agility at the university level

-The business school licensed GlobeSmart®, Aperian’s online culture resource, for all students.
+The business school licensed GlobeSmart®, Aperian Global’s online culture resource, for all students.
 Once students had completed their personal profiles, active discussions about cultural “dimensions” helped them understand how culture can affect communication styles, motivation, negotiation, and other business activities.
-In many of the classes, students were divided into groups and assigned to research specific countries and share information with their classmates on how to work effectively with people in those areas.
+In many of the classes, students were assigned to research specific countries and share information with their classmates on how to exercise cultural agility and work effectively with people in those areas.

 GlobeSmart continues to be integrated into new classes at the school and has received very positive feedback.
 Students have found it useful in preparing for internship interviews and better understanding the key markets of prospective employers.
 GlobeSmart is also now used as an ongoing resource for students working on projects that are global and involve virtual teams.